fscorrupt/Posterizarr/README.md

     <br>

     - `ImageProcessing`: Set to `true` if you want the ImageMagick part; if false, it only downloads the posters.
+    - `outputQuality`: Image output quality, default is `92%` if you set it to `100%` the image size gets doubled.
     </details>
     <details close>
     <summary>PosterOverlayPart:</summary>